Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 The focus will be on simulators ROS friendly.
 Mostly using Melodic, as well as Kinetic if needed.

-The previous project worked with :
+The previous project found solutions with :
 - RotorS, in ROS Kinetic with various Drones on Gazebo,
 - BebopS, a fork of RotorS which works with Parrot 2 only on Gazebo,
 - TUM simulator, only with A.R.
 Drone 2, use Gazebo as the simulator on ROS Melodic,